melvyndekort/router-events/README.md

 - FastAPI web framework for high performance
 - Event receiving endpoint for RouterOS webhooks
-- MariaDB integration for device tracking
+- MariaDB integration for device tracking with SQLAlchemy ORM
+- Alembic database migrations for schema management
 - ntfy notifications for unknown and tracked devices
 - Device management API for manual naming
 - Health check endpoint for monitoring